matrix-org/matrix-spec-proposals/specification/server_server_api.rst

   the auth difference is :math:`\cup C_i - \cap C_i`.

 Full conflicted set
-  The *full conflicted set* is the union of the conflicted state map and the auth difference.
+  The *full conflicted set* is the union of the conflicted state set and the auth difference.

 Reverse topological power ordering